AkanshaNagariya/AgroSight-Plant_Disease_Detection/README.md

-# AgroSight 🌿 Plant Disease Detection using
+# AgroSight🌿Plant Disease Detection using Deep Learning
-# Deep Learning

 A deep learning-based web application that detects plant leaf diseases using Convolutional Neural Networks (CNNs).
 This project was built using TensorFlow and deployed using Streamlit.